duanebyer/lightspeed/README.md

   * GLFW
   * [entityx](https://github.com/alecthomas/entityx)

+## Controls

+The simulation can be controlled by using the mouse to move the camera, the W and S keys to move the camera forward and backward, the A and D keys to strafe the camera left and right, and the left Shift and Control keys to move the camera vertically.

 ## How it works

 The history (position vs time) of every object in the scene is stored.
 Then,